jonniek/mpv-playlistmanager/README.md

   - Selects or unselects the file under the cursor
   - When moving the cursor the selected file will follow, allowing reordering of the playlist

 Dynamic keybinds will only work when playlist is visible.
-There is a setting to change them to static ones.
+There is a setting toggle to change them to static ones.
 The reason for the dynamic keybinds is that many people and scripts want to use arrow keys so overriding them only when using the playlist is more convienient.
 You can override keybindings by their names above by adding the following in your input.conf `ctrl+J script-binding jumptofile`

 #### My other mpv scripts
 - [collection of scripts](https://github.com/donmaiq/mpv-scripts)